Horten: Borre mounds

-The Borre mound cemetery at Borre National Park contains graves of kings dating back to the Migration Period.
+Borre mound cemetery at Borre National Park contains graves of kings dating back to the Migration Period.
 The park covers 45 acre and has the largest collection of kings' graves in Scandinavia.
 These burial mounds may represent North Europe's most extensive collection of graves of the old Scandinavian Yngling dynasty.
 From 1989 to 1991, new excavations were undertaken both in and around the national park.

 Transportation

-Being located out on a peninsula, most major transportation arteries go to the west of Horten, and secondary roads connect the city to these routes.
-The Moss–Horten Ferry (also known as the Bastø Ferry) crosses the Oslofjord, connecting to Moss in Østfold.
+Being located out on a peninsula, most major transportation arteries go to the west of the town of Horten and secondary roads connect the town to these routes.
+The Moss–Horten Ferry (also known as the Bastø Ferry) crosses the Oslofjord, connecting to the town of Moss in Østfold county.
 The ferry departs 1–4 times per hour, and the journey takes about 30 minutes.
 The ferry transports annually about 1.8 million vehicles and 3.5 million passengers.

 The railway line Vestfoldbanen passes through the Horten municipality, but not through the main city center.
-Skoppum Station is located southwest of the downtown, although several commuters prefer to use Holmestrand Station due to better road access.
+The main train station in Horten is in the village of Skoppum.
+Skoppum Station is located southwest of the town centre, although many commuters prefer to use Holmestrand Station due to better road access.
+Skoppum is 1 hour and 10 minutes by train from Oslo Central Station.
+By car, Horten is reached by following European route E18 south, and is approximately 100 km from Oslo.
+The nearest airport is Sandefjord Airport Torp which is located about 30 minutes by train south of Skoppum.

 Sports

 Horten has several football clubs.
 The most successful and well known is FK Ørn-Horten, which currently plays in the Norwegian 2nd Division.
-Another Horten team, Falk, plays 3rd division, while Borre and Holtankammeratene plays further down in the leagues.
+Another Horten team, Falk, plays in the Norwegian Third Division, while Borre IF and Holtankammeratene plays further down in the leagues.

 Education

-Close to Horten is the University College Høgskolen i Buskerud og Vestfold, commonly referred to as Bakkenteigen, which offers a wide range of subjects from sociology, history and language thru mathematics, nature science and maritime studies.
+The University of South-Eastern Norway has a campus in Horten, commonly referred to as Bakkenteigen, which offers a wide range of subjects from sociology, history and language thru mathematics, nature science and maritime studies.
 Bakkenteigen has over 4,000 students and aims to be a resource for research and development in the region.